Amulya-sg/VOICE-AGENT/README.md

 # VOICE-AGENT

 A smart voice assistant that interacts like a call center agent — designed to help and guide users through business-related tasks.
-This project combines modern voice interaction capabilities with a powerful backend and responsive frontend.

 ## 🔊 About the Project